 The Rye School Board is comprised of five members, each of whom is elected to a three-year term.
+The current chair is Jeanne Moynahan.
+The other members are Mike Moody, Kate Hillman, Scott Marion and Kevin Brandon.
 The terms are staggered so that not all Board members are elected in the same year.
 The Rye School Board meets monthly during the school year, every third Wednesday at 6:00 p.m.in the Rye Junior High cafeteria, unless otherwise noted.
 The meetings are open to the public.
 For more information please check the website: www.ryeschoolboard.us.